An advanced way to treat hepatocellular carcinoma

 A database consisting of 20 transplant centers was retrospectively used to compare patients receiving pre-liver transplantation LRT with CR (n = 802) and without CR (n = 2637) from 2002 to 2013.18

-Patients who achieved CR in fewer treatments also had superior OS.19
+Patients who achieve CR in fewer TACE treatments also have superior OS.19

-PEDD with SmartValve has been shown in prospective and retrospective clinical studies and in multiple pre-clinical models to improve therapy uptake and tumor response.1,2,8,20,21
+TriNav, powered by the PEDD approach, has been shown in prospective and retrospective clinical studies and in multiple pre-clinical models to improve therapy uptake and tumor response.1,2,8,20,21

 News & Events